 - 6 salted anchovy fillets

-- ½ teaspoon chili flakes
+- 1/2 tsp chili flakes

 - 1 small bunch parsley

-- 2 smal or 1 large garlic clove , peeled and crushed with the back of a knife
+- 2 smal or 1 large garlic clove, , peeled and crushed with the back of a knife

-- 1 tablespoon olive oil
+- 1 tbsp olive oil

-- 1 small bunch parsley , chopped
+- 1 small bunch parsley, , chopped

 Instructions

 - Bring a large pot of salted water to the boil.
-Add one tablespoon of olive oil to a large pan with the anchovy fillets and whole garlic clove.
+Add one tbsp of olive oil to a large pan with the anchovy fillets and whole garlic clove.
 Fry for 30-60 seconds until the anchovies start to melt.

 - Add the tomatoes, capers, chilli flakes and olives to the pan and stir together.
 Add the spaghetti to the pot of water and cook according to packet instructions until al dente (around 8-10 minutes).